 and therefore the standard parallels are about ±50°27"35'.

-As the basis for his second proposal, Winkel used a pseudocylindrical projection in whose equatorial aspect:
+As the basis for his second proposal, Winkel used another auxiliary pseudocylindrical projection in whose equatorial aspect:

 In the northeastern quadrant, the boundary meridian is

 |Winkel II map|